Unit 5: Telemedicine Services

 Well360 Virtual Health provides national coverage by certified providers via real-time interactive video and audio telecommunications technology.
 If members use Well360 Virtual Health for any of the following treatments, member cost sharing applies and can vary in the form of a copay or subject to network deductible and/or coinsurance as per their benefits:

-• 24/7/365 Urgent Care: Primary Care Physician (PCP)-type care, such as, but not limited to the following: cough, sinus infection, sore throat, vomiting, diarrhea, fever, pinkeye, flu/cold, headache.
+• 24/7/365 Urgent Care: Urgent-type care, such as, but not limited to the following: cough, sinus infection, sore throat, vomiting, diarrhea, fever, pinkeye, flu/cold, headache.
 These practitioners belong to nationwide networks of licensed, board-certified physicians, including family practitioners, internists, and pediatricians for acute care for minor illness.

-• Virtual behavioral health provided by Well360 Virtual Health.
-Scheduled video appointments, contingent upon provider availability, for conditions such as, but not limited to the following: Depression, anxiety, stress management, relationship challenges, and child behavior difficulties.
+• Virtual Behavioral Health provided by Well360 Virtual Health.
+Scheduled video appointments, contingent upon provider availability, for conditions such as, but not limited to the following: Depression, anxiety, stress management, relationship challenges, child behavior difficulties and medication management.
+Therapy is for ages 10+ and Psychiatry services are available to ages 18+

 • See member’s Outpatient Mental Health benefit.